Harsh-Butani/Competitive-Programming/Notes.md

 }
 // Sum of array elements from [l1,r1] to [l2,r2] = pre[l2][r2]-(r1?pre[l1][r1-1]:0)-(l1?pre[l1-1][r1]:0)+(l1 && r1?pre[l1-1][r1-1]:0)
 ```
 - Difference Array is used to update a range and retrieve value at a single point.
-For example consider the queries, (1) Add x to [a,b] (2) Find value at position p.
+For example consider the queries, $(1)$ Add $x$ to $[a, b]$ $(2)$ Find value at position $p$.
 For this, we can create a difference array such that first element of difference array = first element of given array and subsequent elements of difference array = difference between consecutive array elements of original one.
-To process first type of query, just add x at position a and subtract x from position b+1 in difference array.
-To process second type of query, we need to add elements of difference array from start till position p.
+To process first type of query, just add $x$ at position $a$ and subtract $x$ from position $b + 1$ in difference array.
+To process second type of query, we need to add elements of difference array from start till position $p$.
 This can be done using a Fenwick Tree/Segment Tree
 - [Codeforces EDU - Prefix sums and difference arrays](https://codeforces.com/edu/course/3/lesson/10)

 **4. Disjoint Set Union (DSU)**